Stieltjes analytic functions and higher order linear differential equations: Stieltjes- analytic functions

 \subsection{$g$-Monomial series}

-We can start talking about Stieltjes-analytical functions now that we have the $g$-monomials already defined.
+We can start talking about Stieltjes-{analytic} functions now that we have the $g$-monomials already defined.
 Following the classical case, we want our functions to be an infinite sum of $g$-monomials, that is,

 for some $\{a_n\}_{n=0}^\infty\subset \mathbb{F}$ and $x\in\mathbb{R}$.
 As we will see later, finding the set of convergence of a series of $g$-monomials can be more challenging than it seems.
 It is also interesting to ask whether there is any relationship between an analytic function in the usual sense defined by some coefficients at a fixed point, and the, a priori, Stieltjes-analytic function defined by the same coefficients using the $g$-monomials.
 We will prove, thanks to Theorem~\ref{ggcgb}, that, under certain hypotheses, the map